 Because of an extensive

 program, the incidence of chickenpox has declined greatly in the United States.
-The majority of cases (about 90%) occur in infants, children, and adolescents under age 14.
-The incidence among adults 20 or older is very low (approximately 5% of cases).
+The majority of cases occur in infants, children, and adolescents under age 14.
+The incidence among adults 20 or older is very low.
 When contracted during childhood, chickenpox is usually not serious.
-Serious complications are more common when contracted by adults (including adolescents), newborns, or people with a suppressed immune system.
+Serious complications are more common when contracted by adolescents, adults, newborns, or people with a suppressed immune system.
 These complications can include: